Growli

 Epipremnum aureum 'Golden'

 Golden pothos is the classic green-and-yellow variegated cultivar of devil's ivy.
 Vigorous, low-maintenance, and tolerant of low light, it remains one of the most popular trailing houseplants.
-Mildly toxic to pets due to insoluble calcium oxalates.
+Toxic to cats and dogs due to insoluble calcium oxalates.

 Marble queen pothos